rodriguezjose1/tauri-gym-app/src/test/manual-test.md

 ### Expected Output:
 ```
-✓ Dashboard localStorage Persistence > Initialization > initializes with null when no saved person exists
+✓ Dashboard sessionStorage Persistence > Initialization > initializes with null when no saved person exists
-✓ Dashboard localStorage Persistence > Initialization > initializes with saved person when exists in localStorage
+✓ Dashboard sessionStorage Persistence > Initialization > initializes with saved person when exists in sessionStorage
-✓ Dashboard localStorage Persistence > Person Selection > saves person to localStorage when selected
+✓ Dashboard sessionStorage Persistence > Person Selection > saves person to sessionStorage when selected
-✓ Dashboard localStorage Persistence > Person Selection > removes person from localStorage when cleared
+✓ Dashboard sessionStorage Persistence > Person Selection > removes person from sessionStorage when cleared
-✓ Dashboard localStorage Persistence > Navigation Simulation > persists person across navigation
+✓ Dashboard sessionStorage Persistence > Navigation Simulation > persists person across navigation
 ... (all tests should pass)
 ```

 ## Summary

-If all tests pass, the localStorage persistence functionality is working correctly and users will no longer lose their selected person when navigating between pages.
+If all tests pass, the sessionStorage persistence functionality is working correctly and users will no longer lose their selected person when navigating between pages, but will start fresh each time they open the application.

 ### Key Features Verified:
-- ✅ Person selection persists across navigation
+- ✅ Person selection persists across navigation within the same session
 - ✅ Workout data automatically loads for restored person
 - ✅ Selection can be cleared and persists as cleared
-- ✅ Works across browser refreshes
+- ✅ Works across browser refreshes within the same session
 - ✅ Handles errors gracefully
-- ✅ localStorage is properly managed (set/remove)
+- ✅ sessionStorage is properly managed (set/remove)
+- ✅ **NEW**: sessionStorage is automatically cleaned when app is closed
+- ✅ **NEW**: App starts fresh with no selected person after restart